Disorder, entropy and harmonic functions: Introduction

+We say that $h$ is a sublinear function if $h(x)=o(\Dd(\rho,x))$ as $\Dd(\rho,x)\to\infty$.
+Restricting to the case of percolation, it is also quite natural to ask what happens with functions which are sublinear with respect to the Euclidean distance $\|x\|$ (e.g., this is how the question is formulated in \cite{BB07}).
+The result of Antal and Pisztora \cite{AP96} yields that graph and Euclidean distances are comparable on the infinite cluster, and that therefore the previous question follows from Theorem~\ref{no sublinear harmonic}.

-As already stated, it applies to many different models, some of them significantly less well-understood than percolation.
+As already stated, Theorem~\ref{no sublinear harmonic} applies to many different models, some of them significantly less well understood than percolation.
 See a list of examples at the end of Section~\ref{sec:entropy}.

-Whether \SDB{} follows from polynomial growth in the reversible case is an interesting question.
-The Carne-Varopoulos bound \cite{Car85,Var85} gives that $\Ee_\rho( d(\rho,X_n))\le C\sqrt{n\log n}$ which would give (with the same proof as that of Theorem \ref{no sublinear harmonic}, see Theorem \ref{no sublinear harmonic}' in Section \ref{sec:entropy}) that any stationary random graph with polynomial volume growth has no non-constant harmonic functions $h$ with $h(x)\le C\Dd(\rho,x)/\sqrt{\log \Dd(\rho,x)}$.
-Without stationarity the Carne-Varopoulos bound $\sqrt{n\log n}$ cannot be improved, as was shown by Barlow \& Perkins \cite{BP89}.
-Kesten gave a beautiful argument that a stationary random graph embedded in $\Z^d$ satisfies \SDB{}, see {\em e.g.}\ \cite[Section 2]{BP89}.
+Whether (\ref{pg:SDB}) follows from polynomial growth in the reversible case is an interesting question.
+The Carne--Varopoulos bound \cite{Car85,Var85} gives that $\Ee_\rho( d(\rho,X_n))\le C\sqrt {n\log n}$, which would give (with the same proof as that of Theorem~\ref{no sublinear harmonic}; see Theorem \ref{page:2p} in Section~\ref{sec:entropy}) that any stationary random graph with polynomial volume growth has no nonconstant harmonic functions $h$ with $h(x)\le C\Dd(\rho,x)/\sqrt{\log\Dd(\rho,x)}$.
+Without stationarity the Carne--Varopoulos bound $\sqrt{n\log n}$ cannot be improved, as was shown by Barlow and Perkins \cite{BP89}.
+Kesten gave a beautiful argument that a stationary random graph embedded in $\Z^d$ satisfies (\ref{pg:SDB}); see, for example, \cite{BP89}, Section~2.
 But it does not seem to apply just assuming polynomial growth.

-The relation between entropy, harmonic functions and speed of the random walk holds for more general environments (for instance with larger growth).
-We defer to Section \ref{sec:entropy} for a more complete account of this question.
+The relation between entropy, harmonic functions and speed of the random walk holds for more general environments (e.g., with larger growth).
+We defer to Section~\ref{sec:entropy} for a more complete account of this question.

-\paragraph{Polynomially growing functions.} As in the case of manifolds, we are interested in the dimension of the space of harmonic functions with prescribed polynomial growth.
+\textit{Polynomially growing functions}.
+As in the case of manifolds, we are interested in the dimension of the space of harmonic functions with prescribed polynomial growth.
 Of course, one can encounter very different behavior depending on the environment (like in the deterministic case).
-Hence we will assume that our environments satisfy volume doubling and Poincar\'e inequality.
-In this section we do not assume stationarity, and hence we do not need a root for our graph.
-The object of interest is therefore simply a random weighted graph $(G,\nu)$.
-Here is the precise formulation of our assumptions on the environment:
+Hence we will assume that our environments satisfy volume doubling and the Poincar\'e inequality.
+Here is the precise formulation of our assumptions on the environment: let $(G,\nu,\rho)$ be a rooted weighted graph.